Cults, Heresies, and Heterodoxies

 Over the centuries, Christian leaders have agreed on certain elements that are key to the faith.
 While this is not necessarily all-inclusive, below is a list of the essential beliefs that are consistent with "being a Christian."

 • There is one God.
-While there is only one God, he exists in three persons—Father, Son, and Holy Spirit.
+While there is only one God, he exists in three "persons"—Father, Son, and Holy Spirit.
 Thus, these three manifestations of God exist in one divine being or essence.

 • God, the Father, made everything that exists—visible and invisible—and continues to sustain it.